kitnato/neverquest/source/data/manual.md

 #### Block chance

 A percentage determining the chance that when defending, all incoming damage is avoided.
-Blocking triggers [recovery](#recovery) and may also inflict [stagger].
+Blocking an attack does not trigger [recovery](#recovery).

 Determined by the equipped [shield](#shields).